-Leaving jalapenos at room temperature will only turn them soft making them spoil faster.
+Yes, you can store jalapenos at room temperature but Leaving them there for more than two days will only turn them soft making them spoil faster.

 Avoid washing jalapenos before refrigeration.
 Instead, wash them only when you are ready to use them as Introduction to excess moisture before storage encourages mold growth hence speeding up the rotting process.

 No preparation is needed whatsoever to refrigerate jalapenos not even cleaning.
 As a matter of fact, cleaning jalapenos before storage will only do them more harm than good.
 Therefore, all you need to have is your fresh jalapenos and a plastic bag.